I find the story of Prince Siddhartha wildly inspiring.

 Dear mama guilt, I’m not asking for a medal.

-+ A little time to get to know myself again and to work towards something I’ve always wanted to do
++ A little time to get to know myself again and to work toward something I’ve always wanted to do

 + A couple of days to pause and catch my breath